l2m2/blog-source/source/_posts/2021-01-15-init-vuetify-project.md

 ?
 Choose a version of Vue.js that you want to start the project with (Use arrow keys) ❯ 2.x
   3.x (Preview)
 ?
+Use history mode for router?
+(Requires proper server setup for index fallback in production) (Y/n) y ?
 Pick a CSS pre-processor (PostCSS, Autoprefixer and CSS Modules are supported by default):
   Sass/SCSS (with dart-sass)
 ❯ Sass/SCSS (with node-sass)